-A judge or justice who receives a salary paid by the State, is a member of the Judicial Retirement System of Texas Plan I or the Judicial Retirement System of Texas Plan II, and is an active judge (as defined by Texas Government Code, Section 74.041) is entitled to longevity pay.
-The monthly amount of longevity pay to which a judge or justice is entitled is equal to the product of .031 multiplied by the amount of the judge's or justice's current monthly state salary.
-Longevity pay becomes payable beginning with the month following the month in which the judge or justice completes 16 years of service for which credit is established in the applicable retirement system.

-salary from state and county sources for purposes of the salary limitations provided by Texas Government Code, Section 659.012.
+A judge or justice who receives a salary paid by the State, is a member of the Judicial Retirement System of Texas, and is an active judge (as defined by Texas Government Code, Section 74.041) is entitled to longevity pay.
+The monthly amount of longevity pay to which a judge or justice is entitled is equal to the product of 0.05 multiplied by the amount of the judge's or justice's current monthly state salary.
+Longevity pay becomes payable beginning with the month following the month in which the judge or justice completes 12 years of service for which credit is established in the applicable retirement system.308 Longevity pay paid to a judge or justice is not included as part of the judge's or justice's combined salary from state and county sources for purposes of the salary limitations provided by Texas Government Code, Section 659.012.309